shaurya174/PYTHON-LIBRARIES-AND-ITS-EXERCISES-RELATED-TO-DATA-SCIENCE-/README.md

 This file is part of a series of notebooks designed to build proficiency in Python libraries for Data Science.
 Explore the entire repository for more insightful exercises! 🚀

+### 5. Seaborn Basics (Jupyter Notebook)

+This Jupyter notebook covers the fundamentals of **Seaborn**, a popular Python library for data visualization built on top of Matplotlib.
+It focuses on visualizing data from the Titanic dataset and includes:

+- 🔹 **Basic plots**: Joint plots, distribution plots, box plots, and count plots for exploratory data analysis.
+- 🔹 **Advanced visualizations**: Swarm plots and heatmaps for analyzing correlations and categorical data.
+- 🔹 **Styling and aesthetics**: Applying themes and color palettes for visually appealing plots.
+- 🔹 **Data filtering and correlation analysis**: Understanding relationships through filtered datasets.

+This file is part of a series of notebooks aimed at building proficiency in Python libraries for Data Science.
+Explore the entire repository for more insightful exercises! 🚀